emillxan/emillxan/README.md

 **Tech Stack:**

-Primary stack is C# and .NET ecosystem.
+Primary stack is C# and .NET.
 But I work language-agnostic: if the task requires a different stack — I'll figure it out and ship it.

 <hr style="height: 1px; background-color: #333; border: none;">